kristian-lange-tw/JATOS_docs_v3/pages/Deploy-to-a-server-installation.md

 * The two JATOS look almost identical, and you will (basically) only distinguish them on the basis of the URL in the browser.
 To prevent confusion, we've made it easier: A local JATOS installation has a **black bar** on top.
 A server installation has a **light-grey bar**.
 * A **.jzip** file is a normal .zip file.
 We just changed the name to make this process clearer.
 (JATOS users got confused and often tried to unzip the file they had downloaded, add HTML files in it, and re-zip it.
 This will lead to all sorts of problems.
 Don't do this.
 You should do all modifications of files and study properties from the JATOS GUI.)
-* In the process of exporting/importing you'll be tranferring all assets of your study (HTML/JS/CSS files, images, audio, etc) contained in the local study folder.
-You will **not** tranfer result data.
+* In the process of exporting/importing you'll transfer all assets of your study (HTML/JS/CSS files, images, audio, etc) contained in the local study folder.
+You will **not** transfer result data.
 * If you want to make changes to a study, we also recommend that you so in the local JATOS.
 There you have full access to the study assets and can change and edit them easily.
 Then again you can Export → Import to the JATOS server.